torvalds/linux/Documentation/admin-guide/perf-security.rst

-As a result, members of perf_users group have access to the privileged environment where they can use tools employing performance monitoring APIs governed by CAP_PERFMON Linux capability.
+As a result, members of perf_users group have access to the privileged environment where they can use tools employing performance monitoring APIs governed by CAP_PERFMON GNU/Linux capability.

 This specific access control management is only available to superuser or root running processes with CAP_SETPCAP, CAP_SETFCAP [6]_